root-project/web/manual/storing_root_objects/index.md

 - The key with name `hpx;1` is found in the list of keys.

-- A [TBuffer](https://root.cern/doc/master/classTBuffer.html) object is created.
+- A {% include ref class="TBuffer" %}object is created.

 - The buffer is read from the ROOT file.